AmeyKamat/MEERA/README.md

 # M.E.E.R.A

+*This project is work in progress.
+For functional, but older version of this project please check [Project JARVIS](https://github.com/AmeyKamat/ProjectJarvis)*

 MEERA is a acronym for "Multifunctional Event-driven Expert in Real-time Assistance".
 It is an open source AI Bot framework.
 The machine learning module is entirely on board.
 MEERA can be easily integrated with any third party service by developing a plugin.

 ## System Requirements